Conflux-Chain/conflux-documentation/docs/general/conflux-basics/glossary.md

 ### **ERC721**
 ERC721 is a standard for non-fungible tokens (NFTs) on the Ethereum blockchain.
 Unlike ERC20 tokens, which are identical to each other, each ERC721 token is unique.
 This makes them suitable for representing ownership of unique items or assets.
 Like ERC20, ERC721 tokens can also exist on the Conflux network, especially if they are transferred from the Ethereum network.

+### **ERC1155**
+ERC1155 is a Ethereum token standard that supports multiple token types, including fungible and non-fungible tokens, within a single contract.
+This reduces transaction costs by enabling batch transfers and offers complex access controls.
+ERC1155 tokens can also exist on the Conflux network, enhancing flexibility and interoperability for digital assets in gaming, art, and beyond.

 ### **Fork**

 A fork in a blockchain system denotes a split or divergence in the chain, originating from a common point with a shared history and creating two distinct paths.
 They can be implemented intentionally via software updates to either bring about significant changes (hard fork) or introduce backward-compatible alterations (soft fork).
 However, forks can also occur organically due to simultaneous block creation or as a result of network latencies and block propagation delays.